Illinois Electrocution Lawyer FAQs

 How Long Does a Settlement Take?

-It could take a few months or a year or more for an electrocution accident lawyer to settle your Illinois case.
+It could take a few months or a year or more for an electrocution lawyer to settle your Illinois case.
 But your settlement could take between one and two years if the responsible party – or its insurance company – refuses to be held accountable and it becomes necessary to file a lawsuit.

 In addition to whether a lawsuit is filed, there are many factors that will affect how long it takes to settle your case.
 They include: